ewjay/fapiwiki/FAPI_Meeting_Notes_2022-03-02_Atlantic.rst

 FAPI DCR/M (Dynamic client registration and Management) (Joseph)
 -------------------------------------------------------------------------
 * https://bitbucket.org/openid/fapi/issues/466/proposal-for-fapi-dcr-dcm-dynamic-client
-* Joseph to work on it
+* Joseph to work on it but is currently preoccupied with FAPI 2.0 tests.
+* Nat pointed out that now that additional ecosystems are coming in, it is important to get at least something out as a guidance.

 Grant Management (Dima)
 ----------------------------------------